Do people care?

 The arrogance of OPEC and the oil companies makes me want to work harder to get off the dependence of foreign oil, to kick the proverbial middle-eastern sand in their face and say you and the camel you rode in on, buddy.

 There were Americans scoffing at Bill Gates, then CEO, Microsoft, for helping the citizens of India and Pakistan.
-“They” said that Gates was only helping those countries because that is where he got most of his writers and engineers.
-Isnt that good corporate citzenship?
-Instead they called Microsoft “the empire”.
+They said that Gates was only helping those countries because that is where he got most of his writers and engineers.
+Isn’t that good corporate citizenship?
+Instead, they called Microsoft “the empire”.
 Gates has since gone on to build an empire of philanthropy and retired from Microsoft.

 People do care when their children and animals start dying.
-When China started importing tainted dog food and bad baby food Americans feared for their loved ones lives.
-But do they know or care that the same problems are happening in China, the country the products orginated from?
+When China started importing tainted dog food and bad baby food Americans feared for the lives of their loved ones.
+But do they know or care that the same problems are happening in China, the country the products originated from?

 The Gross National Product (GNP) of OPEC countries are going down, while non-oil countries that create other revenue streams are watching their GNP go up.
 I can understand why certain countries are afraid of us getting off the dependence of foreign oil.
 How do oil companies and the countries involved justify not spending money to clean the waterways and the air?
 Over a hundred years later and all some OPEC countries have to show for themselves are statues of their leaders and gold sinks in their castles while their people are poor and uneducated.